chung-leong/progressive-json/examples/food-data/README.md

 For some strange reason, the USDA decided to use unique field names for different data sets.
 For the file in question, `FoodData_Central_survey_food_json_2022-10-28.json`, the field name is "SurveyFoods". `json.SurveyFoods` is an array of objects, each describing a particular food item available on the market.
-Within each object `foodNutrients`, also an array of objects:
+Within each object is `foodNutrients`, also an array of
+objects:

 ```js
 {